StarKnightt/StarKnightt/README.md

 ### Hey, I m Prasenjit Nayak 👋

-- 🔭 I’m currently working on my self improvement,
+- 🔭 I'm trying to get better myself right now.,
-- 🌱 I’m currently learning software engineering in our college.
+- 🌱 At our college, I'm presently studying software engineering.
-- 🤔 I’m looking for best courses to learn.
+- 🤔 I'm looking for the best educational opportunities.
-- 📫 How to reach me: I have accounts on social media
+- 📫  Social media accounts are how you can contact me.

     Twitter 🐦 - [@Star_knight12](https://twitter.com/Star_Knight12)